-PACS numbers: 73.40.-c, 05.45.-a, 72.20.My
+PACS number(s): 73.40.-c, 05.45.-a, 72.20.My

-The experimental observation of microwave induced zero-resistance states (ZRS) in high mobility two dimensional electron gas (2DEG) [1, 2] attracted significant experimental and theoretical interest.
+The experimental observation of microwave induced zero-resistance states (ZRSs) in high mobility twodimensional electron gas (2DEG)^{1,2} attracted significant experimental and theoretical interest.
 Several theoretical explanations have been proposed so far, which rely on scattering mechanisms inside the bulk of 2DEG.
-The "displacement" mechanism originates from the effect of microwaves on disorder elastic scattering in the sample [3, 4, 5, 6], while the "inelastic" mechanism involves inelastic processes that lead to a modified out-of equilibrium distribution function [7, 8].
-Even if these theories reproduce certain experimental features we believe that the physical origin of ZRS is still not captured.
-Indeed several arguments can challenge these approaches.
-The above theories naturally generate negative resistance states but one has to rely on an uncontrolled out of equilibrium compensation of all currents to produce ZRS as observed in experiments [1, 2].
-Also ZRS is observed in very clean samples, therefore in the bulk an electron moves like an oscillator where selection rules allow transitions only between nearby oscillator states.
+The "displacement" mechanism originates from the effect of microwaves on disorder elastic scattering in the sample,3 while the "inelastic" mechanism involves inelastic processes that lead to a modified out-of-equilibrium distribution function.4 Even if these theories reproduce certain experimental features we believe that the physical origin of ZRS is still not captured.
+Indeed, the above theories naturally generate negative resistance states but one has to rely on an uncontrolled out-ofequilibrium compensation of all currents to produce ZRS as observed in experiments.^{1,2} Also ZRSs appear in very clean samples where in the bulk an electron moves like an oscillator and selection rules allow transitions only between nearby oscillator states.
 Hence resonant transitions are possible only at cyclotron resonance where the ratio j between microwave frequency ω and cyclotron frequency ω_c is unity.
-However experiments show that the onset of ZRS occurs also for high $j = \omega/\omega_c$ approximately at $j = 1 + 1/4, 2 + 1/4, \dots$ High j resonances could appear due to nonlinear effects, however the microwave fields are relatively weak giving a ratio ε between oscillating component of electron velocity and Fermi velocity v_F of the order of few percents.
-Therefore the appearance of high j ZRS in "displacement" models with weak disorder seems problematic.
-In the "inelastic" models one assumes that 2DEG evolves in a far from equilibrium state due to small energy relaxation rates.
-However since the microwave frequency is high compared to the elastic rate 2DEG has mainly imaginary high frequency conductivity and should not significantly absorb microwave power.
-This can be seen very clearly in [1] where the amplitude of the Shubnikov-de Haas oscillations is not changed by the presence of microwave radiation even when power is strong enough to generate ZRS.
+But experiments show that the onset of ZRS occurs also for high j $=\omega/\omega_c$ approximately at $j=1+1/4, 2+1/4, \dots$ High j resonances could appear due to nonlinear effects, however the microwave fields are relatively weak giving a ratio ε between oscillating component of electron velocity and Fermi velocity v_F of the order of few percent.
+Thus in these theories, high j ZRS can only be explained by assuming the presence of a short range disorder potential.
+However the main sources of elastic scattering in 2DEG are ionized impurities in the remote doping layer which creates a smooth potential landscape.^{5,6}